saltant-org/saltant/docs/source/hosting/production.rst

 Allowing incoming network traffic
 ---------------------------------

-For simplicity, assume we are using `AWS Route 53`_ to route traffic from our domain, ``www.fictionaljobrunner.com``, to an `AWS EC2`_ instance used to host our saltant project, PostgreSQL database server, and RabbitMQ server.
+For simplicity, let's assume we are using `AWS Route 53`_ to route traffic from our domain, ``www.fictionaljobrunner.com``, to an `AWS EC2`_ instance used to host our saltant project, PostgreSQL database server, and RabbitMQ server.
 These steps should translate over to most implementation methods with (hopefully) minimal modification.
-We will also assume that the PostgreSQL database server doesn't need to expose itself to the network, and that the RabbitMQ server does need to expose itself to the network.
+We will also assume that the PostgreSQL database server doesn't need to expose itself to the network, and that the RabbitMQ server *does* need to expose itself to the network.

 Start by routing traffic from your domain to your EC2 instance by following.
 Set up ALIAS DNS records for ``fictionaljobrunner.com`` and